 Whether you are planning to build a major development, or perform a landscape project, do it safely by first calling your state’s one-call notification service.
 Every digging job requires that you call your state one-call center, even for small projects like planting trees or shrubs.
 To reach your local one-call center, regardless of where you are digging, you may dial “811” or you may dial your state’s one-call center directly.
 Nationally you may call 1-888-258-0808.

-- Not just digging: Call before blasting or crossing with heavy equipment.
+Call before blasting or crossing with heavy equipment.
 Not only does the law require people performing excavation to call first, but anyone crossing pipeline rights-of-way with heavy equipment or performing blasting in the vicinity of pipelines, must contact the state one-call notification service.

-- What if you dig and disturb a pipeline?
 Whether or not you’ve notified us in advance, if you dig and expose, hit or touch a pipeline or associated facility, contact us immediately.
 If gas is leaking also contact 911 or your local fire department.
 Even if it looks minor at the time, a gouge, scrape, scratch, dent or crease to the pipe or coating may cause a future safety problem.
 It is important that the pipeline company inspect any potential damage, whether apparent or not.

 Safe Digging is no Accident — How to Recognize a Natural Gas Pipeline Leak